Hi there

 "I want my apple sundae!!!"

 It finally arrived.
 It wasn't ice cream.
-It was completely liquid.
-It was like drinking warm milk.
+It was complete liquid,

 No comments: